 Barrington: John Grant of Scotland was with the assembly, September 14-18, ministering on “Riches in Romans.”
 His ministry was rich and valuable, and deeply appreciated by all.

-Midland Park: At the September conference, the Word ministered by Mark Bonnell, John Grant, Dan Harvey, Murray McCandless, and Dan Shutt was encouraging and profitable to the saints.
-The missionary reports by brethren Bonnell (South Africa) and Harvey (Mexico) prompted the saints to pray.
+Midland Park: At the September conference, the Word ministered by Mark Bonnell, John Grant, Murray McCandless, and Dan Shutt was encouraging and profitable to the saints.
+The missionary report by brethren Bonnell (South Africa) prompted the saints to pray.
 Some of the brethren purposed visits to neighboring assemblies prior to returning to their spheres of labor.
 A young sister who was baptized in August was received into the assembly on the conference Lord’s Day.